Getting ready for your first doljanchi?

 The birthday boy or girl sits in front of the doljabi kit and chooses one item.

 That chosen item is said to determine their occupation among other things.
-(No one truly believes this, and it’s mostly for fun!)
+(No one really believes this, and it’s mostly for fun!)

 Doljabi items evolve as values or preferred jobs change.